applechor/fend-project-memory-game/README.md

 # Memory Game Project

 The Memory Game project is an interactive game for single player.
 There are 8 pairs of cards that player need to match.
-Then display the matching results either correct matches or incorrect matches.
-It was modified the provided HTML and CSS styling files and also created a new JavaScript file for interacting with players.
+It is web-based application using HTML, CSS, and JavaScript.

 ## Table of Contents